-The national flag of Austria consists of three equal horizontal bands of red (top), white, and red.
+The national flag of Austria consists of three equal horizontal bands red (top), white, and red.
 The red and white pattern on the Austria Flag is symbolic

 of the bloodstained white coat worn by the Duke of Austria during a gruesome battle.